Governors Island New York is the city’s best-kept secret.

 Over time, it served as the home for the Governor and provided accommodations for top members of the admiralty right up to 1966, more recently serving as a United States Coast Guard installation.
 Many of the homes lie derelict awaiting serious renovation, but for now, it adds to the mystique for a day tripper.

-Governors Island is home to several not-for-profits
+Governors Island New York is home to several not-for-profits

 Today, the Audubon Society makes itself home in one of the households, next to the Manhattan Children’s Museum and the Billion Oyster Project.
 The Admiral’s House, a large, almost plantation-style structure watches over the strip, complete with two (used to be working) cannons guarding access to the front porch.
 At the end of the housed lane lies the Episcopal Chapel of St. Cornelius The stone facade is original and traditional to the island and period, and it still holds mass on special occasions.